 Every moment matters

-The best Chance of saving a life is within the first 4 minutes of a Sudden Cardiact Arrest
+The best chance of saving a life is within the first 4 minutes of a Sudden Cardiac Arrest.

-Immediate CPR and the Availablility of an Automated External Defibrillator (AED) can double or triple a person's chance of survival.
+Immediate CPR and the availablility and use of an Automated External Defibrillator (AED) can double or triple a person's chance of survival.

 Often there is no prior warning sign that indicates a person at risk of Sudden Cardiac Arrest.

-It takes an acerage of six minutes (urban/suburban areas) and 13 minutes (rural areas) for first responders to arrive.
+It takes an average of six minutes (urban/suburban areas) and 13 minutes (rural areas) for first responders to arrive.

 Over 200 lives have been saved at Project ADAM Heart Safe sites.